mullvad/mullvadvpn-app/docs/security.md

 provide a set of IP networks it would like to have routed via itself.
 Doing so and specifying the routes `0/0` and `::0/0` forces all traffic, except some [exempt by the system](#exempt-traffic), to go via the app.
-That is what this app does both when it has a VPN tunnel up, but also when in a state where it would like to block all network traffic.
-Such as the [connecting], [disconnecting] and [error] states.
-In these states, all outgoing packets are simply dropped, but incoming traffic is still allowed due to the limitations of Android.
+That is what this app does both when it has a VPN tunnel up, but also when in a state where it would like to block all network traffic, such as the [connecting], [disconnecting] and [error] states.
+In these states, all outgoing packets are simply dropped.
+Incoming traffic is also blocked starting with Android 13 if the system is configured to "Block connections without VPN" via the system's settings for the particular VPN;
+otherwise, incoming traffic is allowed.

 #### Exempt traffic